 \section{Strict convexity implies the Neumann condition}

-In this section we continue establishing technical conditions required for the coordinates introduced in Section \ref{sec:coord-argum-two}.
+In this section we continue {our technical preparations for controlling} the coordinates introduced in Section~\ref{sec:coord-argum-two}.
 For planar domains we prove the equivalence between the Neumann condition and strict convexity stated precisely in Propositions \ref{P:no distortion implies strict convexity} and \ref{P:strictly-convex-implies-neumann}.
 We begin with two lemmas concerning convex functions in~$\mathbf{R}^n$.
-The first states the upper semicontinuity of the function $x \mapsto \text{diam}(\tilde{x})$ and the second yields the convexity of $\partial^{2}_{ii}u$ when restricted to a contact set~$\tilde{x}$.
+The first states the upper semicontinuity of the function $x \mapsto \text{diam}(\tilde{x})$ and the second yields the convexity of $\partial^{2}_{ii}u$ when restricted to a contact set~$\overline{\tilde{x}}$.

-\begin{lemma}[Upper semicontinuity of leaf diameter] Let $\Omega$ be a bounded open convex subset of $\mathbf{R}^n$ and $u\in C^1(\overline{\Omega})$ a convex function.
-Then the function $x \in \overline{\Omega} \mapsto \text{diam}(\tilde x)$ is upper semicontinuous. \end{lemma} \begin{proof} We fix a sequence $(x_k)_{k \geq 1}$ converging to some $x_{\infty} \in \overline{\Omega}$ and note it suffices to prove that
+\begin{lemma}[Upper semicontinuity of leaf diameter] Let $\Omega$ be a bounded open convex subset of $\mathbf{R}^n$ and $u {:\Rn\longrightarrow \R}$ a convex function.
+Then the function $x \in \dom D^-u \mapsto \text{diam}(\tilde x)$ is upper semicontinuous. \end{lemma} \begin{proof} We fix a sequence $(x_k)_{k \geq 1} \subset \dom D^-u$ converging to some $x_{\infty} \in \dom D^-u$ and note it suffices to prove that

-To this end, let $p_k = Du(x_k)$ and take $x^{(1)}_k$, $x^{(2)}_k$ in $\overline{\Omega}$ realizing
+To this end, let $p_k = D^-u(x_k)$ and take $x^{(1)}_k$, $x^{(2)}_k$ in $\overline{\Omega} \cap \overline{\tilde x_k}$ realizing